dkikan/docs-1/content/developers/core-concepts/testing.md

 ### PHPUnit ###
-PHPUnit tests can be run with the `phpunit .` command in the /tests folder
+PHPUnit tests can be run with the `phpunit .` command in the /tests folder If you have downloaded phpunit as .phar then use the following command from within the /tests folder
+> php <path to phpunit.phar> .
+  e.g., php ..\..\phpunit-9.5.28.phar .
+If for some reason php is not recognized as a valid command then please add path to php.exe in the environment settings in windows or similar setting in linux based system e.g., PATH=%PATH%;C:\wamp64\bin\php\php8.0.13

 ### Codeception ###
 Codeception tests can be run with the `codecept run` command in the /tests folder